bunnylushington/nitrogen-template/README.md

 (the password also defaults to `my_app`.)

-There's a default `.gitignore` file present and so git can be initialized with the usual seqquence of
+There's a default `.gitignore` file present and so git can be initialized with the usual sequence of

 ```
 $ cd /var/tmp/my_app